 To ensure data integrity, it is necessary to eliminate the possibility of bias as much as possible.
-Bias can happen in a few cases.
+This can happen in a few cases.
 For instance, when interviewing a lot of people in a focus group, it’s hard for the interviewer to ponder all things equally.
 As humans, this is completely normal.
 Some data can evoke certain memories and make them more memorable than others.

 On the other hand, the person being questioned can also present some things clearer than another, as they recall it.
-With AI, there is less risk of bias, as the machine remembers all things equally as data.
+With AI, there is no risk of bias, as the machine remembers all things equally as data.
 This way, the chance of delivering real-time accurate insight is much higher than it would normally be.

 Repurposing the known data

 The data available to companies nowadays is enormous and it’s getting bigger every day.
 Companies are spending a lot of time and resources researching their next strategic moves, while there is a high chance they already own all the data they need.
-In most cases, this data is not easy to dig through, at least not manually.
+In most cases, this data is not easy to dig, at least not manually.